European shares steady as Banco Popular cash call hits banks

 MILAN/LONDON, May 26 (Reuters) - European shares steadied on Thursday, with banks coming under pressure after a surprise rights issue by Spain’s Banco Popular fuelled fears others in the region may follow to strengthen their balance sheets.

+But commodity stocks were boosted by Brent crude oil prices hitting $50 a barrel for the first time since November and copper prices reaching a two-week high.

-The pan-European STOXX Europe 600 was little changed by 1433 GMT, while the FTSEurofirst 300 added 0.1 percent.
-Both hit a four-week high in the previous session, helped by a two-day rally in banking stocks.
+The pan-European STOXX Europe 600 was up 0.1 percent by 1152 GMT, while the FTSEurofirst 300 added 0.2 percent.
+Both hit a 4 week high in the previous session, helped by a two-day rally in banking stocks.

-Europe’s banking sector index gave up part of those gains, falling 0.7 percent after Banco Popular announced a 2.5 billion euro cash call, which caught some investors by surprise.
-Its shares fell 25 percent.
+Europe’s banking sector index gave up part of those gains, falling 0.4 percent after Banco Popular announced a 2.5 billion euros cash call, which caught some investors by surprise.

 “This is creating downward pressure across the rest of the sector for the main banks,” Citi said in a note for clients.

-Speculation about potential capital hikes weighed particularly on Spanish and Italian banks with Caixabank , Sabadell, UBI and UniCredit all down by more than 4 percent.
+Speculation of potential capital hikes weighed particularly on Spanish and Italian banks with Caixabank, Sabadell , UBI and UniCredit all down by between 3.5 and 6.4 percent.
+Banco Popular fell 22.4 percent.

-Guardian Stockbrokers director of trading Atif Latif said the Banco Popular rights issue suggested euro zone banks were still a major concern.
+Guardian Stockbrokers director of trading Atif Latif said that the rights issue suggested euro zone banks were “still a major concern.”

 “Credit risk concerns, lack of credible asset quality, balance sheet issues and a lack of reserves... all this makes for gloomy reading for those with EU bank exposure,” he said.